About Us

 Heathcote members, both resident and non-resident, include various identities, religions, and political viewpoints.
 The community includes educators, tradespeople, retirees, healthcare professionals, technologists, administrators, and farmers.

-Current membership includes five resident adults and more than two dozen non-resident members, many of whom are former residents living in Baltimore County and adjacent areas.
+Current membership includes four resident adults and more than two dozen non-resident members, many of whom are former residents living in Baltimore County and adjacent areas.

 Heathcote aims to develop more inclusive centers to foster a membership base that reflects broader communities with diverse backgrounds and skillsets.